Eurekster

 Eurekster launched to the public on 21 January 2004.

 In 2007, Eurekster hosted around 100,000 swickis for various websites, which total approximately 20 million searches per month, or around 800,000 searches per day.

 The company shut down sometime after 2010.

 Praise

-In May 2006, Red Herring selected Eurekster as one of their favorite companies that push the technological limits in North America.
+In May 2006, Red Herring selected Eurekster as one of their favorite companies that pushed the technological limits in North America.

-Eurekster was, on 17 January 2007, announced one of the 100 best companies by AlwaysOn Media 100.
+Eurekster was, on 17 January 2007, announced as one of the 100 best companies by AlwaysOn Media 100.
 The selection was made by focusing on "innovation, market potential, commercialization, stakeholder value creation, and media attention or 'buzz'".